JPry/choir-guides/_feasts/the-nativity-of-our-lord-god-and-savior-jesus-christ.md

 trisagion: Anti-Trisagion Hymn ("As many of you as have been baptized into Christ...")
 megalynarion: for St. Basil Liturgy
 koinonikon: Nativity of Christ - Tone 8
-post_communion: >
-*Instead of singing "We have seen the true light", sing the festal Apolytikion: "Thy Nativity O Christ"*
+post_communion: '*Instead of singing "We have seen the true light", sing the festal Apolytikion: "Thy Nativity O Christ"*'
-post_communion_markdown: true
+post_communion_markdown: false

 ---